maxnyla/muffin-tastic/TESTING.md

 A few items that would be interesting for future development are:

--Allow users to add more fields to their profile: Full name, email, etc.
+- Allow users to add more fields to their profile: Full name, email, etc.

--Allow users to add muffins to their 'favourites' so they can access liked items made by others.
+- Allow users to add muffins to their 'favourites' so they can access liked items made by others.

--When the user clicks on the 'delete account' button I would like to provide a confirmation pop-up before they confirm.
+- When the user clicks on the 'delete account' button I would like to provide a confirmation pop-up before they confirm.
 I tried a modal but
 I could not get it to work and ran out of time to finish it.